top of page

 To check your class yardage and speed limits, click here.

 ASA Pros are welcome to shoot at all qualifiers for fun and practice for $15.00.
+We will also recognize pro classes for payback and Shooter of the Year provided that the classes meet the SOY program Guidelines.
 We will award Pro Class Championship Gist buckles at the Texas ASA state championship.
 Pros from any state may compete without qualifying.
 A $30.00 entry fee at state is required to compete for state championship buckle.

 Scoring Ring and Speed Limits